How to Call Universities During Clearing

 What to expect from a Clearing call

 Other Clearing calls may feel like a university interview.
 This is not always the case, and you may still be summoned to an interview with the university before they confirm your place anyway.
 However, prepare for your call as if it were an interview.
-That way, you are prepared if you are questioned and relieved if it’s less.
+That way, you are prepared if you are questioned and relieved if you’re not.
 You may still be summoned to a university interview, even if you used the Clearing Plus service.

 How to prepare for a Clearing call